 4 – Start Designing Your Website

-trends do change over time, so it’s a good idea to look for inspiration for the look and functionality of your site.
+Website design trends do change over time, so it’s a good idea to look for inspiration for the look and functionality of your site.
 Currently, the best business websites have clean and simple designs that deliver a high impact.
 They are visually beautiful rather than text-heavy, with thoughtfully incorporated design elements that show visitors exactly what their brand is all about and what they can do for their customers.
-Here are some exceptional business website examples
+Here are some exceptional business website examples to inspire you:

 Milk StreetChristopher Kimball’s Milk Street website is currently nominated for a 2021 Webby Award, and it’s easy to see why.
 It’s easy to navigate, filled with sumptuous images, and has all the information you need right there on the home page.
 It also has a lot of functionality that appeals to their target market of home chefs and cooks, from cooking lessons to recommended cooking tools to recipes and cuisines, making it a one-stop shop for any foodie looking for inspiration.